Close Menu

 Stooping is a type of bending in which a person bends his or her body over and forward by bending the spine at the waist.
 Flexibility of the knees as well as the torso is important for this activity.
 Crouching is bending both the legs and spine in order to bend the body down and forward.
 You need to be able to do these movements in order to perform medium work.

 However, there are relatively few occupations which require exertion in terms of weights that must be lifted at one time.
 And also few positions which involve the equivalent exertion in pushing and pulling.
 Most of these jobs are done in a sitting position.
-Examples include taxi driver, bus driver, and tank truck driver.
+Examples include taxi driver, bus driver, and truck driver.
 All of these jobs require some skills.
 However, driving is a skill that does not transfer to other jobs.

 In most medium jobs, being on your feet for most of the day is critical.
 Being able to frequently lift or carry of objects that weigh up to 25 pounds is often more critical than being able to lift up to 50 pounds at a time.